The least populous city in Colorado is the most exciting.

 Yet while Black Hawk may be relatively small, the town’s 15 casinos combine to bring in big money.
 According to the Colorado Gaming Commission, Black Hawk casinos generate over 1/2 of a billion dollars in gaming revenue per year.

-While Colorado has legalized gaming in two other towns, (there are casinos in Central City and Cripple Creek), along with two smaller remote Indian casinos in southern part of the state, Black Hawk is clearly the gaming capital of Colorado, with the town accounting for just over 72% of all of the state’s gaming revenue.
+While Colorado has legalized gaming in two other towns, (there are six casinos in Central City and 12 casinos in Cripple Creek), along with two smaller remote Indian casinos in southern part of the state, Black Hawk is clearly the gaming capital of Colorado, with the town accounting for just over 72% of all of the state’s gaming revenue.

 According to gaming figures from the state of Colorado, Black Hawk has 6,763 slot machines, video poker machines, and other electronic games, along with 184 table games.

 Of these 184 table games, there are 80 blackjack tables, 14 craps tables, 16 roulette wheels, and 74 of what they call “poker tables” in town.
 However the gaming commission counts the 3-card poker and other carnival games as “poker tables.”
 In other words, there aren’t 73 Texas Hold’em poker room tables operating.